 Well, hold up.
 I used to be an investing newbie too.
 I had the same problems.
 I started my first investment 1 year back, and I knew less than nothing about investing.

-Now I know a ton about them, and even my finance blog doing pretty well – I receive more than 47,300 unique visitors per month which makes me consider myself someone you could listen to and learn from when it comes to starting your investing career.
+Now I know a ton of them, and even my finance blog doing pretty well – I receive more than 47,300 unique visitors per month which makes me consider myself someone you could listen to and learn from when it comes to starting your investing career.
 I’m not some sort of Guru, but I certainly do know the basics.

 I promise it’ll be simple and definitely easy to understand (no stupid jargon).
 I added many examples to make you understand it in more clear way.

-Note ~ This guide is 4,000 words long with 24 illustrative images which means roughly 20 minutes of reading.
+Note ~ This guide is 4,000 words long with 24 illustrative images which mean roughly 20 minutes of reading.
 So grab yourself a tea or coffee.
 If you get stuck anywhere while reading this guide, send me an email and I’ll do my best to help you out.